 Many struggle to guess how long projects will take, leading to missed deadlines and less work done.
 In fact, 70% of college students are chronic procrastinators.
 This shows the need for good time management tools.
 Time management tools like planners and apps help people organize tasks well.

 It’s important to set priorities, have realistic goals, and take breaks.
+Taking breaks and engaging in physical activity during work hours is essential to maintain productivity and well-being.
 Research shows rewards work better than punishment for motivation.
 This helps improve organizational skills.

 Not getting enough sleep can really hurt how well you manage time.
 It’s best to get 7 to 8 hours of sleep for better organization.
 Stress, depression, low self-esteem, and poor impulse control also lead to putting things off.